ray-project/ray/doc/source/serve/configure-serve-deployment.md

 example_app = ExampleDeployment.bind()
 ```

-Then suppose you deploy your application with the following config file:
+Then you deploy the application with the following config file:

 ```yaml
 applications: